ErikMcClure/sweetiebot/README.md

 * **RaidSize:** Specifies how many people must have joined the server within the `Spam.RaidTime` period to qualify as a raid.
 * **SilenceMessage:** This message will be sent to users that have been silenced by the !silence command.
 * **AutoSilence:** Gets the current autosilence state.
 Use the !autosilence command to set this.
+* **LockdownDuration:** Determines how long the server's verification mode will temporarily be increased to tableflip levels after a raid is detected.
+If set to 0, disables lockdown entirely.

 ### Bucket
 * **MaxItems:** Determines the maximum number of items sweetiebot can carry in her bucket.
 If set to 0, her bucket is disabled.